 Learn How to Sharpen Knives at Home – Basic Knife Sharpening

 It only took me about 40 years to learn how to really sharpen a knife.
 I mean really sharp… as in arm-hair shaving, paper-splitting, precision-whittling sharp.
-Like so many skills there’s a lot more to knife (and tool) sharpening that one might think… but it’s a skill that can be mastered with attention to detail and some basic equipment.
+Like so many skills there’s a lot more to knife (and tool) sharpening than one might think, but it’s a skill that can be mastered with attention to detail and some basic equipment.

 I started carrying a pocketknife when I was about eight years old.
 Back in those days, and that was not that many decades ago, most boys (and some girls) carried a pocket knife everywhere they went … even to school.
 It’s hard to imagine such in today’s society of justified concern about school violence.
 But back then a country kid was likely to be in possession of a pocket knife—either a penknife, Barlow, canoe, stockman, trapper or some other style.
 Even today I have a dozen or so pocketknives which I swap in and out of my pocket as the mood strikes me.
 I suppose it’s the same feeling my wife gets when she dumps the contents of her purse on the bed and digs out another bag from somewhere deep in her closet to carry for a while.

-As I type this story there’s a yellow-handled, three-bladed knife in my left-front pants-pocket.
+As I type this story there’s a yellow-handled, three-bladed knife in my left front pants pocket.
 The longest blade is for carving apples and cutting other foods on the go.
 The first short blade is for cutting twine and any utilitarian purposes.
 The final blade is saved for anything that requires precision sharpness.
-A couple days ago, I cut up a couple apples at lunch time.
-Earlier in the week, I made an emergency repair on an extension cord which had been severed by accident, trimming the insulation from the wire ends and later slicing off the electrical tape once the repair had been made.
-Today, I used my pocketknife to open the seal on a gallon of antifreeze as I prepared my vehicles for bitter days ahead.
-At the end of the work day, I took about 30 seconds to work the blades over a few strokes on a honing steel and they’re all razor sharp and ready to go again.
+A couple of days ago, I cut up a couple of apples at lunchtime.
+Earlier in the week, I made an emergency repair on an extension cord that had been severed by accident, trimming the insulation from the wire ends and later slicing off the electrical tape once the repair had been made.
+Today, I used my pocketknife to open the seal on a gallon of antifreeze as I prepared my vehicles for the bitter days ahead.
+At the end of the workday, I took about 30 seconds to work the blades over a few strokes on a honing steel and they’re all razor sharp and ready to go again.